rigelrozanski/concept-ranch/quac/README.md

 ### Details on use of `qu scan`

-The scan functionality is provided to quickly scan in a sheet of paper with notes written in multiple orientations.
-The user is expected to circle each orientation (noon, 3am, 6am, 9am) with different colour markers.
-Additionally the markers are to be using for caquacration:
+The scan functionality is provided to quickly scan in a sheet of paper with notes written in multiple orientations (currently only, rightside-up or upside down).
+The scan image is then reoriented and seperated out into smaller, untranscribed, untagged images which can then be quickly tagged and later transcribed with the `qu wc` command.

- - The top-left 1/2 inch squared is reserved for the caquacration
-   - Caquacration markers should be drawn as four stacked horizontal lines representing:
-     - Noon
-     - Quarter-Past
-     - Half-Past
-     - Quarter-To

 ### Using SPLIT